AlanLuu/lox-go/README.md

         - `list.findLastIndex(callback)`, which returns the index of the first element in the list starting from the last element where the callback function returns `true`, or `-1` if the callback returns `false` for every element in the list
         - `list.first()`, which returns the first element in the list.
 If the list is empty, a runtime error is thrown
         - `list.flatMap(callback)`, which returns a new list with the results of calling a callback function on each element of the original list followed by flattening the new list by one level
+        - `list.flatMapDepth(depth, callback)`, which returns a new list with the results of calling a callback function on each element of the original list followed by flattening the new list by the specified depth level, where `depth` is an integer or `Infinity` or `-Infinity`
+            - If `depth` is `Infinity`, after the map operation, this method flattens all elements contained within nested lists without checking for the existence of self-referential lists
+            - If `depth` is `0` or a negative integer or `-Infinity`, after the map operation, this method simply returns a new list that is a copy of the original list
+            - This method does not check for the existence of self-referential lists
         - `list.flatten()`, which returns a new list where all elements contained within nested lists are flattened into a list without any nested lists
         - `list.flattenDepth(depth)`, which returns a new list where all elements contained within nested lists of the specified depth level are flattened into a list without any nested lists, where `depth` is an integer or `Infinity` or `-Infinity`
             - If `depth` is `Infinity`, this method does the same thing as `list.flatten` except that the existence of self-referential lists isn't checked